iMarioSL/aws-mlops/article.md

 ### 3. Creating a Lambda Function
 We will go to our AWS Management Console and search for _Lambda_.
-Make sure to select the same region as your Lambda Layers!
+Make sure to select the same region as where you stored your Lambda Layers!
 Now:

 1. Go to _Functions_ > _Create function_ > _Author from scratch_;
 2. Configure your function as follows:
    1. Name your function;
-   2. use a Python 3.9 runtime;
+   2. Use a Python 3.9 runtime;
    3. select x86_64 as your architecture;
    4. leave _Permissions_ untouched;
    5. Click on _Advanced Settings_ > _Enable Function URL_ > _Auth type = NONE_.